If you’re in a hurry and just want to find the Best Golf Balls for Average Golfers (Mid Handicappers) in 2021, then here’s what we recommend:

 - Not as explosive as the other balls in its price range.

-The Srixon Q-star Tour 2 focuses on feel at the expense of distance.
+The Srixon Q-star Tour focuses on feel and spin at the expense of distance, and this is not necessarily a bad thing.
 It is an extremely soft ball around the greens and holds short game spin as well as any other club on the list.

 - Described by Srixon as an ultra soft ball, it is a great description for how well this ball lands and sticks on the green.

-- One of the least expensive balls on the list.
+- Not as easy to hit as some of the other balls on the list.

 That means that TaylorMade asked for and received feedback from golfers across skill levels to figure out what they were looking for in a golf ball.
 The Tour Response is a result of feedback.
 The TaylorMade Tour Response is an affordable ball that uses the technology that most players want in a golf ball with a combination of distance and softness being the key.